 The patio is a destination in itself.
 The café in front is small and narrow, but packed with chic statement.
 What used to be a storage lot out back is now an al fresco hot spot, anchored by a freestanding wood-burning pizza oven, bocce court, and a full bar.

 You could make a full meal from the bar menu, nibbling on spicy fried chickpeas, burrata smeared on grilled bread with prosciutto, or fingerling potatoes smashed and ried, with mustard aioli and parsley.

 But bigger entrees will call your name, perhaps a hearty meatball sandwich on a crusty artisan roll, or a tiny, perfect portion of chicken that had better be ordered as soon as you sit down, because it’s made in limited amounts and “once it’s gone, it’s gone.”
 Or go for a wood-fired pizza, with options like grilled brocollini or Pizza Bianca (fontina, winter squash, carmalized onions, rosemary, radicchio, and aged balsamic).

-It’s clear they had a great time putting together the ambitious menu, which is as “basic” as braised pork shoulder tumbled with grilled broccolini, vinegared plum slices, crunchy hazelnuts and bits of pork fat, or as ambitious as hamachi collar over melon and scallions.
+It’s clear the three chefs had a great time putting together the ambitious menu, which is as “basic” as braised pork shoulder tumbled with grilled broccolini, vinegared plum slices, crunchy hazelnuts, and bits of pork fat, or as ambitious as hamachi collar over melon and scallions.